 BUS 0214 Principles of Management

-Principles of business management includes an overview of the major functions of management, such as planning, staffing, controlling, directing, and financing.
-Clarification of the decision-making function versus the operating function.
-Role of management in business, qualifications and requirements.
-(Sp)
+A course in the principles of business management includes an overview of the functions of management, planning, organizing, directing and controlling.
+Clarification is sought between the decision making function and operations.
+(5p)

 BUS 0215 Office Management